shuai132/rpc_core/README.md

 ## Introduction

-Full-feature rpc frameworks (e.g. `gRPC` and `bRPC`) very complex and not suitable for embedded systems.
+Full-feature rpc frameworks (e.g. `gRPC` and `bRPC`) are very complex and not suitable for embedded systems.

 This project offers a lightweight and user-friend rpc library that is better suited for one-to-one rpc calls.
 It supports all platforms and a wide range of microchips, including Arduino, STM32, ESP32/ESP8266, and more.